gianm/druid/docs/content/development/extensions-contrib/bitmap-aggregation.md

 |`isInputBitmap`|true if fieldName is a bitmap metric column, false if fieldName is a string dimension column.|no (default false)|

-If `isInputBitmap` is false, the input must be a string column with 32-bit integers encoded as 0-padded big endian hex, e.g. "0000000A" for decimal 10.
+If `isInputBitmap` is false, the input must be a string column with 32-bit integers encoded as 0-padded big endian uppercase hex, e.g. "0000000A" for decimal 10.

 Output in a query will be an integer indicating the size of the bitmap (i.e. the distinct count of aggregated values).
 If used in a post-aggregator, instead